Martchus/tageditor/README.md

 * When building with CMake the Qt modules can be selected explicitely by specifying -DWEBVIEW_PROVIDER=webkit/webengine and/or -DJS_PROVIDER=script/qml.

 ## TODO
-- Support more tag formats (EXIF, PDF metadata, ...).
+- Support more formats (EXIF, PDF metadata, Theora, ...).
+- Allow adding tags to specific streams when dealing with OGG.
+- Do tests with Matroska files which have multiple segments.
 - Set tag information concurrently if multiple files have been specified (CLI).
-- Do tests with Matroska files which have multiple segments.

 ## Bugs
 - Large file information is not shown when using Qt WebEngine.